7 Pro Tips to Remember Before Buying Your Next Scented Candleby Kevin Gillespie

-If the idea of burning a scented candle in the summer makes you balk, you’re doing it wrong.
+If the idea of burning scented soy candles in the summer makes you balk, you’re doing it wrong.
 This time of year—more than any other, really—is open season for aromas in a man’s space.
 Some of them (like a fresh breeze coming in through open windows at night) are pleasant; others (your gym shorts sitting unwashed in a hamper for a week) aren’t.

 But a scented candle isn’t meant to be a bottle of Febreze.
 It’s not there to cover up what you don’t want your guests to notice.
 It should, according to Myriam Badault, the global creative director of the French home-goods and skincare brand Diptyque, enhance every room of your home.

 “It's really linked to what you want to express,” Badault told us at an event celebrating Diptyque’s recent 34 collection in Brooklyn.
 "And your mood also.
-Sometimes, if you're in a bad mood, you will look for a more exhilarating or exotic scent.”
+Sometimes, if you're in a bad mood, you will look for a more exhilarating or exotic scent in organic candles.”

 So how do you strike the right note and find the candle that’s best for you?
 Read on for Badault’s expert advice.

 You wouldn’t wear just one color head to toe every day, because that would be boring and possibly inappropriate.
 By the same token, Badault advises that you not burn the same candle in every room of your house.
 She burns Diptyque’s Thé scented candle in her kitchen but opts for the house’s Ginger and Orange Blossom diffusers in bathrooms.